justunsix/selenium-java-tests/README.md

 ```

-After running it, Chrome will briefly open and visit <https://the-internet.herokuapp.com/> and then close.
+After running it, Chrome will briefly open and visit <https://the-internet.herokuapp.com/>, a site for test automation, and then close.
 You will see something like below in the terminal indicating the driver visited and got a link text meaning the run was successful.

 ```log
 [[ChromeDriver: chrome on WINDOWS (d40a87asdas31c6a93304e19e3)] -> partial link text: Testing]